ECONOMICS OF NATIONAL SECURITY

 Op-Ed, Wall Street Journal

-By Michèle Flournoy, Former Senior Fellow, Belfer Center for Science and International Affairs
+By Michèle Flournoy, Senior Fellow, Belfer Center for Science and International Affairs

 With more than a decade of war coming to a close and the U.S. government facing daunting fiscal challenges, the defense budget is on the chopping block.
 Without a budget deal that addresses tax and entitlement reforms, defense spending will play a disproportionately large role in getting the nation's economic house in order.
 The 2011 Budget Control Act mandated that the Defense Department cut nearly $500 billion over the next decade and crafted the sequestration straitjacket now binding the Pentagon.